sandstorm-io/meteor-spk/README.md

 ## Packaging your app

-To package your existing Meteor app, simply do the following:
+To package your existing Meteor app, do the following:

 1. Run `meteor-spk init` in your app's source tree.
 2. Open the generated file `sandstorm-pkgdef.capnp` in a text editor.
 Read